 Given that connectedness of the natural environment, biodiversity loss is an issue of concern to group water schemes and is also an issue on which they can give leadership within rural communities.
 To promote biodiversity enhancement within the rural water sector, the NFGWS appointed Adrian Smyth to lead on this issue.
 Adrian has worked closely with the National Biodiversity Data Centre on its All-Ireland Pollinator Plan and providing a practical guide to what can be done on GWS sites to provide food and habitat for pollinators such as bees.

-Group water schemes are being encouraged to give careful consideration to their use of herbicides to control vegetation at GWS sites and around valves and fittings and to actively consider non-chemical control methods.
-Similarly, schemes should encourage alternative strategies to the control of rushes within their source catchments through methods other than the spraying of MCPA, which is a particular issue for Irish drinking water supplies.
+Group water schemes are encouraged to give careful consideration to their use of pesticides to control vegetation at GWS sites and around valves and fittings, and to actively consider non-chemical control methods.
+The Department of Agriculture, Food and Marine (DAFM) also provides lots of useful guidance in its advice on the management of public amenity areas and gardens here.